 Teachers are evaluated, generally by school leaders, on four categories: planning, instruction, assessment of student learning, and professional responsibilities.
 For each category, the Danielson Framework provides specific criteria for teachers to meet at each level.
 When used properly—with consistency in the application of criteria across evaluators and subjects—the Danielson Framework provides a means to provide feedback on teaching and support professional growth.

-It is important for administrators and teacher preparation programs to understand that even in a research-based model such as the Danielson Framework, these kinds of assessments need to be conducted with care.
+Administrators and teacher preparation programs need to understand that even in a research-based model such as the Danielson Framework, these kinds of assessments need to be conducted with care.
 Teachers need to be prepared for these observations, and the process needs to be conducted in a supportive rather than a punitive fashion.

 The Good and Bad of the Danielson Framework